Aarhus University Seal

 Knowing as Moving vs. Moving as Knowing

-Susan Leigh Foster, University of California, Los Angeles
+Susan Leigh Foster, UCLA

 This presentation builds off my recent book Knowing as Moving by assessing the difference between claims that moving is a form of knowing as distinct from the hypothesis articulated in my book that it is necessary to move in order to know.
 I will endeavor to review some of the literatures I used to build this theory as well as consider how such a thesis upends the colonial duality of “mind” and “body.”
 I will further assess the contents of the book’s form, constructed as an archipelago of essays, in order to envision new formats for the presentation of research.